 - Score of >= 10 on the Blessed Orientation-Memory-Concentration (BOMC) screening instrument

 - Primary psychiatric disorder not in remission

-I. To obtain preliminary data on the magnitude of effect of an acupuncture intervention to improve perceived cognitive difficulties (CD) among breast, colorectal, and gynecological cancer survivors.
+I. To obtain preliminary data on the magnitude of effect of an acupuncture intervention to improve perceived cognitive difficulties (CD) among cancer survivors.